L4 Lab: Language, Learning, Literacy, Lexicon

 Faculty Director: Mary Alt, PhD, CCC-SLP

-Key Personnel: Nora Evans-Reitz, MS, CCC-SLP (Project Director); Cecilia Figueroa, MS (Project Director)
+Key Personnel: Nora Evans-Reitz, MS, Licensed SLP (Project Director); Cecilia Figueroa, MS, Licensed SLP (Project Director)

 Location: SLHS Room 322